mttschltz/maclog/README.md

 # Macronutrients Logger
-Log and count your macronutrients: https://maclog.netlify.com
+Log and count your macronutrients.
+Designed with keto and low-carb diets in mind. https://maclog.netlify.com

 ## To run
 ```